Original English-language manga: Antarctic Press

-Antarctic Press most notably publishes the extremely long-running Ninja High School (debuted 1987) and Gold Digger (debuted 1992) comic books, with heavy inspiration from manga in terms of art and high-paced imaginative action/humor storytelling style; and also publishes newer works like Neotopia (debuted 2003).
+Antarctic Press most notably publishes the long-running Ninja High School (debuted 1987) and Gold Digger (debuted 1992) comic books, with inspiration from manga in terms of art and high-paced imaginative action/humor storytelling style; and also publishes newer works like Neotopia (debuted 2003).
 These are consistently collected into pocket-sized paperback format.
 If the original comics appeared in color, Antarctic Press also publishes the collected manga in color as well.

 eigoMANGA

 eigoMANGA publishes two Original English-Language manga anthology comic books and several graphic novel series.
 Sakura Pakk (debuted 2004) is a shōjo-based anthology graphic novel while Rumble Pak (debuted 2004) is their shōnen-based comic book series. eigoMANGA means "English Comics" in Japanese and they market themselves as OEL manga publishers.

 Eternity Comics/Malibu Comics

 Eternity Comics/Malibu Comics was one of the earliest American publishers to adapt popular anime into comics form, and put out original English-language manga.
 Operated from 1986 to 1994.